The Girl with the Metal Bowl

 "Oh hi Brandy.
 Hi Sarah," Faith shouted at two new girls walking down the steep grassy slope to the beach and the swim area.

 One of the girls was carrying a metal bowl and a wooden stirring spoon.
-She is Mongolian.
+She has Downs Syndrom.
 Both girls walked down to the water.
 The one chattered with my daughter and her friends and the other took the metal bowl and filled it with water and then trudged back up the beach and sat down in the sand quite close to where I was.
 I watched her entertainment as she took spoonfuls of sand and sifted it over the water in the metal bowl, peering quite intently at the grains of sand as they sank in the water and then she stirred the contents of the metal bowl somewhat languidly.
 She didn't clink the spoon.
 Satisfaction reached she then bent down for another spoonful.
 This process was methodically repeated several times before I was distracted.

 Out in the water, Faith grabbed the thick fur around the stray dog's neck and hitchhiked a ride.